dzwdz/camellia/readme.md

 # TODO not yet verified on a clean install
-apt-get install gcc git sparse # basics apt-get install grub-pc-bin xorriso mtools # for the .iso apt-get install g++ libgmp-dev lbmpfr-dev libmpc-dev # for the toolchain apt-get install qemu-system-x86
+apt-get install gcc git sparse # basics apt-get install grub-pc-bin xorriso mtools # for the .iso apt-get install g++ libgmp-dev libmpfr-dev libmpc-dev # for the toolchain apt-get install qemu-system-x86
 ```